Logo Copyright © 2007 NCCG - All Rights Reserved

 B. A Question of Authority

-One clue is to be found in an oft mistranslated passage in the New Testament on "Binding and Loosing":
+One clue is to be found in an oft mistranslated passage in the Messianic Scriptures (New Testament) on "Binding and Loosing":

 Quite incredible claims -- vain and arrogant claims for the most part -- have been made by denominations who have not understood this passage.
 Souls have been consigned to hell or released from sin by mere human fiat on the basis of this passage.
 Man has supposed that he has had access to great supernatural power even though there has not been the slightest bit of evidence outwardly for such claims.
 Typically, some religious leaders will claim exclusive possession to the keys to heaven so that access to heaven is solely through them or their particular denomination.
 Whole denominations, some numbering in the millions, stand or fall on this and related scriptural passages.
 A little knowledge of Greek would have spared numerous Christians from being deluded by the pretenses and spiritual blackmailing of ambitious and unscrupulous men.

-Implications: The Christian Torah Restored
+Implications: The Messianic Torah Restored

 An Invitation